 The Ohio Building Code Section 916 Requires: “Emergency responder radio coverage shall be provided in all new buildings in accordance with Section 510 of the fire code.”
 The Ohio Fire Code Section 510 outlines these requirements for testing and In Building Amplification to conform to this important requirement.

 JDRM can help your organization become compliant with the regulations – click here for answers to frequently asked questions.
-Our trained staff, specialized testing equipment, and strategic partnerships combine to provide the expertise required to fulfill your requirements under the regulations.
-Plan examiners are requiring conformance to this code section and JDRM is ready to see you through the intricacies of the requirements.
+Our trained staff, specialized testing equipment, and strategic partnerships combine to provide the expertise required to fulfill your emergency responder DAS testing requirements under the regulations.
+Plan examiners are requiring conformance to this code section and JDRM is ready to see you through the intricacies of the public safety radio coverage testing requirements.
 Check out our First Responder Radio work for Home Depot’s 1.6 million square foot distribution center. and for Woodmore Schools in Woodville, Ohio.

 Download the brochure for more information: JDRM Engineering First Responder Radio Coverage 2018.
-If you have any questions regarding this code requirement or need assistance in meeting this code please contact JDRM Technology Department Manager – Steve Wheeler, RCDD at 419-824-2400.
+If you have any questions regarding emergency responder radio coverage in buildings or need assistance in meeting this code please contact JDRM Technology Department Manager – Steve Wheeler, RCDD at 419-824-2400.